 “He appears to be a person of integrity and honesty, which is most important,” Scrima said.

 Community Development Director Steve Crandell has been operating as interim city administrator since Lori Luther’s departure in August 2011.
 Luther left to become a county administrator in Illinois.

-The search for a new city administrator took a stumble in June when the top candidate backed out of the search and the Florida-based search firm wanted out of the contract.
+The search for a new city administrator took a stumble in June when and

 The Waukesha Common Council earlier this summer approved a contract with Illinois-based Voorhees and Associates to restart the search.